dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 >>>
 ```

 Don’t do that!
-Not only does reading it make everyone’s eyes bleed, it’s inefficient with memory and it runs a lot slower.
+Not only does reading it make everyone’s eyes bleed,
+it’s inefficient with memory and it runs a lot slower.
+Just use a
-Just use a normal `for` loop if you want to iterate over data.
-Use `enumerate()` if you happen to need the index for some reason.
+normal `for` loop if you want to iterate over data.
+Use `enumerate()`
+if you happen to need the index for some reason.

-### (c) A practical `enumerate()` example
+### Exercise 2.15: A practical `enumerate()` example

-Recall that the file `Data/missing.csv` contains data for a stock portfolio, but has some rows with missing data.
+Recall that the file `Data/missing.csv` contains data for a stock
+portfolio, but has some rows with missing data.
+Using `enumerate()`
-Using `enumerate()` modify your `pcost.py` program so that it prints a line number with the warning message when it encounters bad input.
+modify your `pcost.py` program so that it prints a line number with
+the warning message when it encounters bad input.

 ```python
 >>> cost = portfolio_cost('Data/missing.csv')